 Hurricane Pool Preparation

 From the high winds to the copious amounts of rain, hurricanes and tropical depressions can cause a lot of damage to your pool and other parts of your property.
-Usually, you do have warning that a major weather event is on the way, so you can take the following steps to prepare your pool to protect against damage:
+Usually, you do have a warning that a significant weather event is on the way, so you can take the following steps to prepare your pool to protect against damage: